-Laptop with open notebook and pen next to it
+Laptop with open notebook and pen researching investing

 In broad terms, investing is typically putting money into assets with the aim of making a higher return on what you originally put in.
 Whilst the goal is for your investment to rise in value, you must keep in mind that growth is not always a guarantee and results can be unpredictable.